Workshop Rolling Clamp Storage Cart

 While that solution is sufficient for me, it is unique to my situation.
 In my larger professional shop, we store the large collection of traditional pipe clamps on wall racks.
 In a large shop setting this makes perfect sense, as most of the large machinery is located in space to accommodate our production and workflow.
 In smaller shops, it is my experience that wall space is precious and that machines are often located on the wall.
 It is for that reason that I take a contrary view to the earlier expressed opinion that a rolling clamp cart is impractical for the small shop.
 Experience tells me that the opposite is true.

-Storage of spring clamps, also known as squeeze clamps, is less of a problem because their size is small enough to fit in a drawer or bin.
+Storage of spring clamps and band clamps is less of a problem because their size is small enough to fit in a drawer or bin.
 Generally, I find these to be of little use to a furniture maker, but they’re essential for a musical instrument or model maker.

 Expanding Clamp Varieties

 While I still have my C-clamps, I have in practice replaced them with fast-acting bar clamps, a product not available in my youth.
-And that is a good example of “new” clamp styles that are being developed all the time, although it is reasonable to question if a new design actually brings any advantages to the tasks at hand.
+And that is a good example of "new" clamp styles that are being developed all the time.
 These newer styles of clamps do bring with them a whole new set of storage challenges.

 As they migrate into your shop, I suggest that you take the time to figure out their place and put them there.
 Remember the old maxim ... it will serve you well.